dowjones/dj-dna-streams-python/README.rst

         Remember that passing subscription ID(s) in this way will override the subscription IDs environment variable and the config file setting.

-Running the Demonstration Code

-    If you have a account service account ID and a subscription ID you can run the demo code!
-Take your service account ID and subscription ID(s) abd follow the steps above in the 'Configuring' section above.
-Then follow these steps:

-        i.
-At the command prompt, change to the project root directory.

-        ii.
-Install the library like so:

-                python setup.py install

-        ii.
-Then execute the follow on the command line:

-                python dnaStreaming/demo/show_stream.py

 Testing
 _______